 Tips to Make this No-sew Gnome Pattern into a Unicorn gnome

-- Beard: I used a colorful pastel bulky yarn I found at the local craft store.
-Then I gently brushed it out and attached it to a felt backing to make the beard stable.
+- Beard: I used a colorful pastel bulky yarn I found at the local craft store and gently brushed it out.
+I attached it to a felt backing to make the beard stable.

-- Nose: My favorite way to make noses is with polymer clay because it’s just so convenient to be able to size the nose exactly for the gnome I’m working on, so I used an about 3/4-inch polymer clay bead.
+- Nose: My favorite way to make noses is with polymer clay because I’m able to size the nose exactly for the gnome I’m working on.
+This is a 3/4-inch polymer clay round I made.

 How Do I Make this Easy No-Sew Gnome Pattern?